Three people who have excelled in their field are to be honoured with the Freedom of the Borough of Bury.

-They are Lily Reid, Alan Matthews and the 207 Manchester Field Hospital, who will receive their scrolls and medallions at a special meeting of the full council on Tuesday 17 October.
+They are Lieutenant Colonel Eric Davidson, sports coach Michael Jelley, and community champion Yvonne Moore, who will receive their scrolls and medallions at a special meeting of the full council on Wednesday 24 June.

 Honorary Freedom is the highest civic honour that can be bestowed by the council.
 Among those who have been awarded the honour in recent years are the Oscar-winning film director Danny Boyle and the rock group Elbow.

-Councillor Dorothy Gunther, the Mayor of Bury, said: “All three have a long record of outstanding work in the community.
+Councillor Stella Smith, the Mayor of Bury, said: “All three have a long record of outstanding work in the community.
 They have been a real asset to Bury and make a big difference to people’s lives, and we are delighted to give them this honour in recognition of their effort and dedication.”

-The ceremony will be streamed by Digital Tree Media, and residents can watch live from 6pm at http://new.digitaltreemedia.co.uk/burycouncil/
+The ceremony will be live streamed by Digital Tree Media, and residents can watch from 7pm at http://new.digitaltreemedia.co.uk/burycouncil/